dotnet/AspNetCore.Docs/aspnetcore/blazor/file-downloads.md

 *This section applies to files that are relatively large, typically 250 MB or larger.*

 The example in this section uses a download file named `quote.txt`, which is placed in a folder named `files` in the app's web root (`wwwroot` folder).
 The use of the `files` folder is only for demonstration purposes.
-You can organize downloadable files in any folder layout within the web root (`wwwroot` folder) that you prefer, including serving them directly from the `wwwroot` folder.
+You can organize downloadable files in any folder layout within the web root (`wwwroot` folder) that you prefer, including serving the files directly from the `wwwroot` folder.

 `wwwroot/files/quote.txt`: